-- · Alter work practices and increase speed limits: - modifications to all or part of the construction and worksite design should be considered to allow posted speeds to be maintained at a speed limit aligning with the observed speed of traffic - these modifications may restrict the use of the lowest speed limit reductions to only specified high risk activities which are more obvious to drivers as to the reason for the limit, and - where speed limit reductions are only required for specific short-term events, consider the use of temporary warning signs with advisory limits or other measures to better communicate the risk to drivers. - Make warning signage more conspicuous, more prominent. - Implement additional engineering measures to reduce traffic speeds: - the Part 3 Supplement of Queensland Manual of Uniform Traffic Control Devices outlines a number of additional measures that can be implemented to assist in reducing the speed of traffic at roadworks, and - alternative innovative treatments that encourage drivers to reduce speeds to comply with the posted speed limits are also encouraged.
+- Alter work practices and increase speed limits: - modifications to all or part of the construction and worksite design should be considered to allow posted speeds to be maintained at a speed limit aligning with the observed speed of traffic - these modifications may restrict the use of the lowest speed limit reductions to only specified high risk activities which are more obvious to drivers as to the reason for the limit, and - where speed limit reductions are only required for specific short-term events, consider the use of temporary warning signs with advisory limits or other measures to better communicate the risk to drivers. - Make warning signage more conspicuous, more prominent. - Implement additional engineering measures to reduce traffic speeds: - QGTTM Part 3 and TMWOR Chapter 1 outline a number of additional measures that can be implemented to assist in reducing the speed of traffic at roadworks, and - alternative innovative treatments that encourage drivers to reduce speeds to comply with the posted speed limits are also encouraged.